ElucidataInc/polly-docs/docs/TechEcosystem/Job Execution.md

 ![All Job Statuses in a Workspace](../img/PollyCLI/6.png "All Job Statuses in a Workspace") <center>**Figure 4.** All Job Statuses in a Workspace</center>

+*   The following command can be used to view the status of a particular job.
+`polly jobs status --workspace-id  --job-id`

+*   The following command can be used to view the statuses of all the jobs in a workspace.
+`polly jobs status --workspace-id`

 *   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.

 Alternatively, users can check jobs status using interactive commnd prompt.